Shivam-45/Cricket_Score/README.md

 # Cricket_Score

-Fetch Live Cricket Score using API and display the score as Notification using Python
+Fetch Live Cricket Scores using API and display the score as Notification using Python